 Now your stage looks like a Cartesian plane with horizontal and vertical number lines.

 Click on any of the Motion (blue) commands to see what they do.

-You can always get back to where you started (the origin), the right way up, by clicking on 'point in direction 90' and 'go to x:0 y:0', as shown in Figure 92.
+If your sprite moves off screen or turns upside down, you can always get back to where you started (the origin), the right way up, by clicking on 'point in direction 90' and 'go to x:0 y:0' motion blocks, as shown in Figure 92.